 Locally what we are facing is not enough listings.
 So, although the demand is still there less listings entering the market has lead to less going under contract.

-Frank Martell, President and CEO of CoreLogic, explains
+Frank Martell, President and CEO of CoreLogic, explains it best:

 “On an aggregated level, the housing economy remains rock solid despite the shock and awe of the pandemic.”